-Draft EIS Availability
+Draft and Final EIS Availability

-This Draft EIS is available at www.ThurstonHCP.org.
-Copies of the Draft EIS can also be reviewed at the Thurston County Planning and Economic Development Department office location listed above.
+The Draft EIS and Final EIS are available at www.ThurstonHCP.org.
+Copies of the EIS can also be reviewed at the Thurston County Planning and Economic Development Department office location listed above.

 NEPA COVER SHEET